highlights of operations

 Through Chevron’s principal subsidiary in Nigeria, Chevron Nigeria Limited (CNL), the company operates and holds a 40 percent interest in eight concessions in the onshore and near-onshore regions of the Niger Delta under a joint-venture arrangement with the NNPC.
 Chevron also does business through other subsidiaries in Nigeria.

-Chevron has a 30 percent nonoperated working interest in the Usan Project, in 2,461 feet (750 m) of water, 62 miles (100 km) off the coast of the eastern Niger Delta region.
-Net daily production in 2015 averaged 30,000 barrels of crude oil and 3 million cubic feet of natural gas.
+Chevron has a 30 percent nonoperated working interest in the Usan Field, in 2,461 feet (750 m) of water, 62 miles (100 km) off the coast of the eastern Niger Delta region.

 The Aparo Field and the third-party-owned Bonga SW Field share a common geologic structure and are planned to be developed jointly.
 The structure lies in 4,300 feet (1,311 m) of water, 70 miles (113 km) off the coast of the western Niger Delta region.
 The proposed development plan involves subsea wells tied back to an FPSO vessel.
-Spending is being paced until market conditions and reductions in project costs are sufficient to support the development of this project.
+Work continues toward a final investment decision.

-Chevron is involved in natural gas projects in the western Niger Delta and Escravos areas, including the optimization of the Escravos Gas Plant (EGP), the Escravos Gas-to-Liquids (EGTL) facility and the Sonam Field Development Project.
+Chevron is involved in natural gas projects in the western Niger Delta and Escravos areas, including the Escravos Gas Plant (EGP), the Escravos Gas-to-Liquids (EGTL) facility and the Sonam Field Development Project.

 With a 36.7 percent interest, Chevron is the largest shareholder in the West African Gas Pipeline Company Limited, which owns and operates the 421-mile (678-km) West African Gas Pipeline.
 The pipeline supplies customers in Benin, Ghana and Togo with Nigerian natural gas for power generation and industrial applications.
 It has the capacity to transport approximately 170 million cubic feet of natural gas per day.